 Undertakings shall provide such information promptly upon request and in conformity with the timescales and level of detail required as may be specified by the NRA.
 The information requested shall be proportionate to the performance of that task.
 The competent authority shall give the reasons justifying its request for information and shall treat the information in accordance with paragraph 3.
-In accordance with Article 29, Member States shall ensure that competent authorities have the power to sanction any relevant person and/or undertaking from whom they have requested information where that person unreasonably fails to provide the information within the timescale specified by the competent authority, or provides information that the relevant person knows or ought to have known to be false, misleading, erroneous or incomplete or the relevant person and/or undertaking is reckless in the provision of information that is false, misleading, erroneous or incomplete.
+In accordance with Article 29, Member States shall ensure that competent authorities have the power to sanction any relevant person and/or undertaking from whom they have requested information where that person unreasonably fails to provide the information that the relevant person knows or ought to have known to be false, misleading, erroneous or incomplete or the relevant person and/or undertaking is reckless in the provision of information that is false, misleading, erroneous or incomplete.